uohzxela/clean-code-ruby/README.md

 **[⬆ back to top](#table-of-contents)**

-### Function callers and callees should be close
+### method callers and callees should be close
-If a function calls another, keep those functions vertically close in the source file.
+If a method calls another, keep those methods vertically close in the source file.
 Ideally, keep the caller right above the callee.
 We tend to read code from top-to-bottom, like a newspaper.
 Because of this, make your code read that way.